Asset Transfer

 Note:

-In the preceding example, the original asset type’s third alternate method (with an empty accounting book) will also be transferred to the destination asset type.
+In the previous example, the original asset type’s third alternate method (with no accounting book) also transfers to the destination asset type.

 Related Topics